 Citing a Blog in MLA

-Humanities writing more your end game?
-MLA is what you are looking for.
-Citing blogs in MLA gets a bit more in-depth.
+Humanities writing more your game?
+Then, MLA style is what you are looking for.
+Citing blogs in your MLA Works Cited page gets a bit more in-depth.
 These citations include:

 - Post title in quotations